CACI-International/ergo/bob/README.md

 # bob program

-The program's target features include:
+Current features include:

-[x] A hybrid-typed scripting language that (in many ways) closely resembles shell scripts.
+* A hybrid-typed scripting language that (in many ways) closely resembles shell scripts.
-[x] Automatic concurrent processing of commands.
+* Automatic concurrent processing of commands.
-[x] Dependency tracking for all produced values.
+* Dependency tracking for all produced values.

+Planned features include:
-[ ] A platform-agnostic plugin system based on WASM.
+* A platform-agnostic plugin system based on WASM.
-[ ] Persistent database of command statistics aggregated over multiple runs and used to estimate future performance.
+* Persistent database of command statistics aggregated over multiple runs and used to estimate future performance.

 ## Script Example